-You may have seen this photo which went viral, but you may not have read the story.
-I think it such an incredible testimony of why purity is so important, thus I am excited to share this powerful story with you.
+You may have seen this photo which went viral, but you may not know the whole story.
+It such an great testimony of the heartbeat of two people, thus I am excited to share this story with you.

 “Sweetheart, your groom has called for you!”.

 In a nervous tizzy I said, “What?!
 I’m not ready!
 I have to get my shoes and…” She had already taken my hand and led me to a corner, where my groom was waiting.
 I barely sat down; I was filled with so much anticipation!
 So much excitement!
 So many nerves!

 “Is he going to like my dress?
 Does my hair look pretty?
 Can he see me?!”

 Right around the corner sat my soon to be husband, I so was nervous he might see me yet secretly hoping to catch a glimpse of him.
 In my excited state I was the first to speak,

 “I know baby and I want to pray with you before we do.”